-The pantry should harmonise with the overall aesthetic of the kitchen, especially if it is visually connected, but it doesn’t have to completely blend.
+The pantry should harmonise with the overall aesthetic as a natural extension of the kitchen, especially if it is visually connected, but it doesn’t have to completely blend.
 You can choose to make a design feature out of it with Crittall™, fluted or decorative glass, or reveal a vibrant colour-pop when the doors are opened.

 Are there any money-saving tips for designing a pantry?

 The main thing is to make sure it works for you, so that the investment, whatever it may be, will be worthwhile!
 Really think about and communicate to your designer how you will use the storage space.
 Function is everything, so if you save anywhere, do it with finishes.
 If you have a contractor building other specialised areas of the house you could ask them to fit ‘off the peg’ shelving, but make sure this can be easily adjusted if you find it’s not quite right.
 Ideally, make the wise choice of the right designer.